Incident DetailsCause of Death:

 The 39-year-old suspect fled the scene but was apprehended in Tupelo, Mississippi, the following day.
 He was later convicted of murder and sentenced to two concurrent 60-year terms for killing both officers as well as seven concurrent 30-year terms for robbery.
 He died in 1999 while incarcerated.
 Both suspects had been federal prison cellmates in Terre Haute and the shooter was on parole for involuntary manslaughter and free on bond for a controlled substance charge at the time of the incident.

-Deputy Sheriff Baker had previously served with the Indiana University–Purdue University Indianapolis Police Department for three years.
+Deputy Sheriff Baker, from Indianapolis, had previously served with the Indiana University–Purdue University Indianapolis Police Department for three years.
 He was survived by his wife and 2-year-old son.

 • This incident was one of 24 which resulted in the line of duty deaths of two officers.